gholler-sopra/hydrator-plugins/core-plugins/docs/Validator-transform.md

 Use Case
 --------
 The transform is used when you need to validate records.
-For example, you may want to validate records as being valid IP addresses or valid dates and log errors if they aren't valid.
+For example, you may want to validate records as being valid maxLength, maxValue, minLength and minValue if they are not valid.